|

 used it, and the impressions they had about it were

-usually the same as mine... on more than a few occasions
+usually quite similar to mine... on more than a few occasions

 I've heard the same words, the same phrases... people who